 In this article we’ll give an overview of how to connect and set up your SSE wireless broadband router.
 The router installation booklet in your broadband kit has more detailed instructions.

-Make sure you don’t turn your router on until you have your start date which we’ll send to you shortly.
-When you get your start date, unpack your router and follow the setup to get it connected.
+Make sure you don’t turn on your router until you have your start date which we normally send within 2 weeks of signup.
+On your start date, unpack your router and follow the setup to get it connected.

 In your broadband kit, you'll get: